bairblog/bairblog.github.io/_posts/2018-08-30-dexterous-manip.md

 move to rotate it.
 A central challenge in deep RL is in using this weak reward signal to find a complex and coordinated behavior strategy (a *policy*) that succeeds at the task.
 The policy is represented by a multilayer neural network.
-This typically requires a large number of trials, which has led some researchers to consider deep RL methods to only be suitable in simulation.
+This typically requires a large number of trials, so much so that the community is split on whether deep RL methods can be used for training outside of simulation.
 However, this imposes major limitations on their applicability: learning directly in the real world makes it possible to learn any task from experience, while using simulators requires designing a suitable simulation, modeling the task and the robot, and carefully adjusting their parameters to achieve good results.
 We will show later that simulation can accelerate learning substantially, but we first demonstrate that existing RL algorithms can in fact learn this task directly on real hardware.

 A variety of algorithms should be suitable.
 We use [Truncated Natural Policy Gradient][1] to learn the task, which requires about 9 hours on real hardware.